-The small gig at Bloomsbury Ballroom in September 2009 promoted the new single We Are Golden and included also Dr John.
+The small gig at Bloomsbury Ballroom that was advertised at a real ice cream van in September 2009 promoted the new single We Are Golden and included also Dr John.
 I can remember hearing the both songs at several promotional gigs that time and Dr John from the iTunes Festival from London Roundhouse July 2009 was particularly memorable.
 The colourful feather coat Mika used for the Dr John performance during the Imaginarium Tour was an incredibly fabulous detail.
 Another detail and an interesting Imaginarium prop was the weird puppet we saw on stage during Toy Boy.
 Luckily we still hear Toy Boy every now and then, even during symphony concerts, but I haven’t seen the puppet after 2010.
 During Imaginarium Tour one of my favourite Toy Boy versions was performed in Vienna.
 Before starting his performance in Vienna Mika thanked the audience and I can still remember his words and how he really seemed to mean what he said.
 The audience in Vienna was absolutely fantastic and the energy was wonderful and after many years I would still list the gig I saw in Vienna 2010 among my very favourite gigs.

 At first Relax was done almost in the end of the Imaginarium show and included a special “chair dance”.
 Later the song was in the beginning of the show like it often is with an amazing intro where Mika walks in the air as an astronaut.
 The space walk and the newsflash related to it – a clip that was shown on the background starring sir Ian McKellen – is one of my favourite theatrical elements Mika has ever used in his shows because it was so Mika style and somehow so perfectly described his personality and, I assume, his childhood dreams.
 Another super intense detail in the Imaginarium show was the mad drumming before Lollipop.
 During the intro Mika and his whole band were drumming bins like in a trance and the audience was dancing in a hypnotic state.
 Mika getting stuck in a bin during the crazy energetic Oslo gig is still one of the most hilarious moments that has ever spontaneously happened during gigs.